powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ## Import

 The import module reads and converts a CGMES model to the PowSyBl grid model.
-The import process is performed in two steps:
+The import process is performed in three steps:
 - Read input files.
 - Validate input data.
 - Convert input data into PowSyBl grid model.

 First, input CGMES data read from RDF/XML files is stored natively in a purpose specific database for RDF statements.
 In RDF, data is described making statements about resources in triplet expressions (subject, predicate, object).
 There are multiple open-source implementations of triplestore engines and load from RDF/XML files to the triplestore is highly optimized by these engines.
 The triplestore repository can be in memory  and it is easy to provide default data and complete missing information.
-Verifications can be made after all data has been loaded.
+Verifications are made after all data has been loaded.
 If the validation succeeds the CGMES model is converted to a PowSyBl grid model.

 ### Inconsistency checks
 <span style="color: red">TODO</span>